omotayobolu/Countries/README.md

 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
+- Click through to the border countries on the detail page (Not yet implemented)
 - Toggle the color scheme between light and dark mode

 ### Screenshot